Bobby Kennedy (footballer): Playing career

-On Saturday 16th October 2021, it was announced by Manchester City F.C, that Kennedy, along with fellow teammate Stan Horne and the families of fellow teammates, Harry Dowd and Paul Hince would be receiving winners medals for the Division One championship-winning season in 1967–68 during half-time at that days Premier League match against Burnley F.C at the Etihad Stadium, after the club’s official request to the EFL, that medals be awarded to Stan, Paul, Bobby and posthumously to Harry, was approved in January 2021.
+On 16 October 2021, it was announced by Manchester City, that Kennedy, along with teammate Stan Horne and the families of teammates, Harry Dowd and Paul Hince would be receiving winners medals for the Division One championship-winning season in 1967–68 during half-time at that day's Premier League match against Burnley at the City of Manchester Stadium, after the club's official request to the EFL, that medals be awarded to Stan, Paul, Bobby and posthumously to Harry, was approved in January 2021.
 The medals were presented by Manchester City Ambassador and former teammate of the recipients, Mike Summerbee.

 Managerial career

 Kennedy became player-manager at Grimsby Town in 1969.
 Grimsby had to apply for re-election in Kennedy's first season as they came 23rd in Division Four.
 In the following two seasons, Grimsby came 16th and 19th, before Kennedy resigned in May 1971.

 He became Bradford City's coach and youth team manager, before he had a brief spell with Dundalk.
 He returned to Bradford, first at City then as honorary manager at Bradford Park Avenue.
 He returned to Bradford City for a third time in January 1975 when he succeeded Bryan Edwards as manager.
 He led City to 10th in Division Four in his first season before becoming the club's first manager of the month in January 1976.
 The club also reached the quarter-finals of the FA Cup in the same year.
 Further awards followed as he helped the club to promotion to Division Three in 1976–77.
 He was sacked in January 1978 in the middle of a seven-game losing streak.

 He became coach at Blackburn Rovers before leaving football altogether.